 Consequently, the decision on a regulatory system for innovative biotechnologies will be based on the above definitions in Rules 1989.
-Preliminary discussion on regulation of new gene technologies have been held in various scientific conferences in the last few years, but Post is not aware of any government move on regulation of new innovative technologies, including genome editing.
+Preliminary discussion on regulation of new gene technologies have been held in various scientific conferences.
+Sources report that the DBT is in the process of preparing a resources document suggesting a process to regulate products developed from genome editing and other new innovative technologies.
+However, DBT has not come out with any document for public comments till date.